syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ![backward-range-selection-direction-maui-calendar](images/views/backward-range-selection-direction.png)

 #### Range Selection Direction - Both
 If the [RangeSelectionDirection](https://pub.dev/documentation/syncfusion_maui_calendar/latest/calendar/SfCalendar/CalendarRangeSelectionDirection.html) property to `Both` allows you to extend the selection from the selected range.
-Then the tapped date is considered based on (if the date is nearby start date then updated the start date, else if the date is nearby end date then updated the end date, else if in-between the start and end date and both have same distance then updated the start date.
+Then the tapped date is considered based on (if the date is nearby start date then start date is updated, else if the date is nearby end date then end date is updated, else if in-between the start and end date and both have same distance then the start date is updated.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}